Internal Gear Hub Theory

 Trends

-The general trend among internal-gear hubs has been toward greater complexity and expense, though simple 3-speed hubs still are available.
+The general trend among internal-gear hubs has been toward greater complexity and expense, though simple 2- and 3-speed hubs still are available.

 Reliability issues with some recent Sturmey-Archer hubs have been serious, and are discussed in more detail in our main article about these hubs.

-These days, all internal-gear hubs except the Rohloff and the Shimano 11-speed are grease-lubricated and lack an oil port.
+These days, all internal-gear hubs except the Rohloff, the Kindernay, and the Shimano 11-speed are grease-lubricated and lack an oil port.
 Grease is imperative with hubs that include a coaster brake.
 With most hubs, it is still possible to add oil in one way or another without disassembling the hub.
 It is often also advisable to relubricate a new hub before putting it into service-- see advice here.
 All in all, the trend has been toward less user maintenance, at the cost of more frequent service intervals and vulnerability to water contamination.
-Many users will simply run a hub until it malfunctions, and manufacturers have responded to that by producing hubs which have "permanent" lubrication.
+Many users will simply run a hub until it malfunctions, and manufacturers have responded to that with grease lubrication.

 Several other trends decrease serviceability compared with the classic three-speeds